• Home

 Marbled cake soaked with syrup.

-Freeze the cake with the ganache in this position for 1 to 2 hours to make it easier to glaze.
+Freeze the cake with the ganache in this position for 1 to 2 hours to make glazing easier.
+If you made a cake without ganache, freeze it as well for 1 to 2 hours.

 Marble cake with chocolate ganache